Professor of Psychological Science and Nursing Science

 4328 Social and Behavioral Sciences Gateway

-memory development, children’s involvement in the legal system
+effects of trauma and maltreatment on children, memory development, children’s involvement in the legal system

 Memory development in early childhood, effects of stress and trauma on children’s development, and children’s involvement in the legal system.
 Specific interests include strategies to improve children’s narrative productivity and accuracy; the effects of stress on children’s memory; emotional regulation and physiological reactivity as predictors of children’s coping with and memory for stressful events; jurors’ perceptions of child witnesses; and consequences of legal involvement on child witnesses and victims.